On the Mimetic Faculty: Summary and reception

 As scholars have pointed out, "On the Mimetic Faculty" takes on a certain grim significance in the context of the Holocaust when, in the year 1941, Hitler's propaganda minister delivered an official 'mystical' or transcendent rationale for the extermination of the Jews directed toward the more elite cadres of the Nazis as the Final Solution was being scaled into industrial killing centers in the East.
-This essay by Propaganda Minister Josef Goebbels's essay is entitled 'Mimickry.'
+This essay by Propaganda Minister Josef Goebbels's essay is entitled "Mimickry".
 It addresses itself to a readership of men who knew that most of the blood libel propaganda in the Nazi press was composed largely of opportunistic lies deployed to motivate and unify the German masses.
 They were merely cynically resigned to this strategy.
 To rely upon them to carry out the process, however, Goebbels apparently thought they should be given some reason for killing the Jews that could not be disproven.
-The 'Mimickry' article appeals to those men amongst the ranks in a manner that strongly resembles a rhetorically inverted form of Benjamin's essay 'On the Mimetic Faculty.'
-"Goebbels certainly wanted to touch upon the crucial point: Hatred for the Jews did not depend on questions of history or doctrine, but went back much further to the time when Homo had developed his capacity for imitation to the point of assimilating himself to his earliest enemies: predators, because [the Nazis] were themselves primordial predators.
-National Socialists, unlike Jews, hadn't had to imitate anyone," Goebbels implies in the article.
-"They were always and only themselves...The Nazis [saw themselves as] the belated retaliation by the animal world against the species that had violated its order; and the Jews were the elected representatives of that species...Over the centuries, the most serious and shameful accusations had been heaped on the Jews: the condemnation of Jesus, foul customs, ritual killings, usury.
-But now all this dissolved and a single intact and sufficient charge remained--an offense that could even be mistaken for a talent: the Jew can imitate...No more was needed to establish the age old Jewish conspiracy.
-Goebbels, who was a showman, understood...the closer the 'terrible punishment' became for the Jews the more the accusation against them had to be reduced to its ultimate essence.
+The "Mimickry" article appeals to those men amongst the ranks in a manner that strongly resembles a rhetorically inverted form of Benjamin's essay "On the Mimetic Faculty".

+Goebbels certainly wanted to touch upon the crucial point: Hatred for the Jews did not depend on questions of history or doctrine, but went back much further to the time when Homo had developed his capacity for imitation to the point of assimilating himself to his earliest enemies: predators, because [the Nazis] were themselves primordial predators.
+National Socialists, unlike Jews, hadn't had to imitate anyone [Goebbels implies]...

+They were always and only themselves...
+The Nazis [saw themselves as] the belated retaliation by the animal world against the species that had violated its order; and the Jews were the elected representatives of that species...
+Over the centuries, the most serious and shameful accusations had been heaped on the Jews: the condemnation of Jesus, foul customs, ritual killings, usury.
+But now all this dissolved and a single intact and sufficient charge remained – an offense that could even be mistaken for a talent: the Jew can imitate...
+No more was needed to establish the age old Jewish conspiracy.
+Goebbels, who was a showman, understood ... the closer the 'terrible punishment' became for the Jews the more the accusation against them had to be reduced to its ultimate essence.
 And what could be more serious than to go back to that event, lost in the mist of prehistory?
-Almost everything was the consequence of it."
+Almost everything was the consequence of it.